Build what your competitors can't buy.

 Your CRM is not a strategic differentiator.

 It can't be.
-Every competitor runs the same CRM, the same ticketing system, the same ERP.
-You're all paying for the same platform, configured slightly differently, constrained by the same architecture.
+Every competitor runs the same CRMs, the same ticketing systems, the same ERPs.
+You're all paying for the same basic platform, configured slightly differently, constrained by the same architecture.

 Custom software built around how your business works, with AI agents that read across your full operational data, is a differentiator by definition.
+Where a vendor's agent sees a single record, yours sees the call that created it, the sensor reading behind it, the contract it ships under, and the spreadsheet it reconciles against.
 No competitor can buy it.
 No vendor sells it.
 It only exists if you build it.

 The differentiator isn't only that it's custom.
 It's that you can change it faster than anyone tied to a vendor's release schedule.
 While competitors wait quarters for a roadmap item, you ship the same change in days.
 Speed itself becomes the moat, and it widens every week you keep moving.